07KG/P5-IfArith-Compiler/discussion.md

 Your team will receive a small bonus for being the first team to report a unique bug (unique determined by me).

+--START--
+For these bugs, we were at first confused whether they were bugs in the first place or simply not in the language.
+By looking through other test cases as well as operations within like bop and uop, we determined that yes, they should exist and have some form of simplification throughout the compiler but still result in an error.
+No matching case for ‘false’
+hash-ref: no value found for key
+  key: 'not
+hash-ref: no value found for key
+  key: '>>
+--END--

 [ High Level Reflection ]

 In roughly 100-500 words, write a summary of your findings in working